Blood Tests and Biomarkers

 - Another study revealed an 84% accuracy rate in discovering high SMRP levels in people with mesothelioma.

-CA125, a glycoprotein biomarker, is often overly present in malignant mesothelioma.
+CA125, a glycoprotein biomarker, is often abnormally present in malignant mesothelioma.
 Antigens usually provide an immune response by activating the production of antibodies.
 In patients with ovarian cancer and mesothelioma, CA125 is found in higher concentrations.

 Osteopontin, a naturally occuring glycoprotein, manages immune response and cell movement.
 Mesothelioma doctors examine the plasma levels in osteopontin.